Skip to content

 Myth #8

-Women often play ‘hard to get' and say 'no' when they really mean 'yes'.
+Women often play 'hard to get' and say 'no' when they really mean 'yes'

-Fact: Women and girls, just like men and boys, should always be listened to and believed when it comes to sex.
+The facts: women and girls, just like men and boys, should always be listened to and believed when it comes to sex.
 Everyone has the right to change their mind at any point during sexual activity and it’s not up to anyone else to decide what someone wants – only they can do that.
 So, if someone says ‘no’, respect their wishes.

 A young woman from the back, walking down the street with a backpack on in the sunshine.